higasun/furing/README.md

 # Furing - japanese wind chime

 ## What is this ?
-This is an 3D application dubbed <b>Furing</b> where you can enjoy a Japanese wind chime, known as "<b><i>furin</i></b>", fluttering and ringing.
+This is an window application dubbed <b>Furing</b> where you can enjoy a Japanese wind chime, known as "<b><i>furin</i></b>", fluttering and ringing.
-If you have visted Japan, you've seen them hang by the window particularly in summer.
+If you have visted Japan in summer, you saw them hang by the window.
-Furin's sound and flattering relieves the heat of summer.
+Furins' sound and flattering relieves the heat of summer.
 If you want to know more about furin, this is tha page for you: https://japanobjects.com/features/furin-wind-chimes

 This application is programmed using <b>PyOpenGL</b> and <b>glfw</b>.